Uncertainties in supernova input rates drive qualitative differences in simulations of galaxy evolution: Does it matter when supernovae occur?

-The reason for the increased effectiveness of SN feedback is ultimately the way that the SN delay time $t_0$ changes the clustering of star formation, which we can quantify with the stellar two point correlation function.
-As we show in Figure~\ref{2point}, the two point correlation function of stars formed in the disc has significantly more clustered star particles with separations of $<100\pc$ when we increase $t_0$ beyond $10\Myr$.
+The reason for the increased effectiveness of SN feedback is the way that the SN delay time $t_0$ changes the clustering of star formation, which we can quantify with the stellar two point correlation function.
+As we show in Figure~\ref{2point}, the two point correlation function of stars recently formed (within the last $100\Myr$) in the disc has significantly more clustered star particles with separations of $<300\pc$ when we increase $t_0$ beyond $10\Myr$.
 We calculate the two point correlation function $\xi_2(r)$ using the \citet{Landy1993} estimator\footnote{The two point correlation function $\xi_2(r)$ is a measure of the excess probability of finding two stars within a separation of $r$ against a random distribution.
 The \citet{Landy1993} estimator uses the number of actual pairs within a separation $r$, $DD(r)$, together with the number of random pairs given the same mean density $RR(r)$ and the cross-correlated data-random pairs $DR(r)$ to calculate $\xi_2(r) = (DD(r)-2DR(r)+RR(r))/RR(r)$.
 As we are dealing with star particles distributed in a thin disc, the \citet{Landy1993} estimator is ideal, as it minimizes the errors occurring from a non-periodic distribution of points.} with uncertainties calculated with 10 bootstrap resamples.
-In order to exclude any structures ``baked in'' from the initial star burst and the symmetry of the initial conditions, we only look at stars formed in the final $300\Myr$ of the simulations.
-For delay times of $t_0<10\Myr$, we see little difference in $\xi_2(r)$, which matches the small changes we see in the SFR, galactic outflow rate, and ISM morphology shown in Figure~\ref{sfr} and Figure~\ref{gas_column}.
+In order to exclude any structures ``baked in'' from the initial star burst and the symmetry of the initial conditions, we only look at stars formed in the final $100\Myr$ of the simulations.
+This also allows us to look specifically at stars that have not experienced significant migration away from the stars they are born along side.
+For delay times of $t_0\geq10\Myr$, we see little difference in $\xi_2(r)$, which matches the small changes we see in the SFR, galactic outflow rate, and ISM morphology shown in Figure~\ref{sfr} and Figure~\ref{gas_column} (although the two point correlation function for $t_0=10\Myr$ shows only marginally greater clustering than the runs with $t_0<10\Myr$, within the bootstrapped uncertainties of $\xi_2(r)$).
 The much greater probability of forming stars in clusters with long values of $t_0$ is simply a result of whether feedback is able to disrupt the star formation of a local region before simple gas exhaustion or galactic dynamics do so \citep{Kruijssen2012c}.
 With short delay times, star forming regions form only a fraction of the available gas into stars, while long delay times allow star forming regions to reach their maximum integrated star formation efficiencies.
-A possible alternative explanation for the increased feedback efficiency with long delay times may be the ISM density in which SN detonate.
+A possible alternative explanation for the increased feedback efficiency with long delay times may be the ISM density in which SNe detonate.
 At low density, radiative cooling losses are reduced, and so feedback may couple more efficiently with the ISM.
-If long delay times allow more star forming gas to be consumed, or for stars to migrate out of their birth environments, they may detonate as SN in significantly lower density gas.
-However, as Figure~\ref{sn_rho} shows, there is no significant change in the density of gas in which SN detonate as a function of $t_0$.
-This strongly suggests that it is the clustering, not the ambient ISM density, that increases the efficiency of feedback with long delay times.
+If long delay times allow more star forming gas to be consumed, or for stars to migrate out of their birth environments, they may detonate as SNe in significantly lower density gas.
+However, as Figure~\ref{sn_rho} shows, there is no significant change in the density of gas in which SNe detonate as a function of $t_0$.
+If we restrict this to only examine stars formed in the last $100\Myr$, as we do in the correlation functions, the distribution shows little change.
+This strongly suggests that it is the clustering, not the ambient ISM density, that increases the efficiency of instantaneously injected feedback with long delay times.